-Canine parvo is also highly-resistant, and therefore may live in your home environment for months at a time if not disinfected properly – it can survive on household objects such as your pet’s food bowls, carpeting, floors, and even clothing.
+Parvo in dogs and puppies is also highly-resistant, and therefore may live in your home environment for months at a time if not disinfected properly – it can survive on household objects such as your pet’s food bowls, carpeting, floors, and even clothing.
 One of the most common ways CPV is spread indirectly, in fact, is by way of shoes that have come into contact with infected dog feces.

 Studies have indicated that the virus is capable of living in ground soil for up to a year, and is impervious to weather changes as well as common cleaning agents.

 How To Clean A CPV-Contaminated Area

 - Wearing disposable latex gloves, pick up and safely dispose of all organic matter (feces, vomit etc.).